cg2021c/threejs-presentation-anak-ambis/8.7.Creating Particle system from PLY model/README.md

 # Creating Particle system from PLY model
+PLY is a computer file format known as the Polygon File Format or the Stanford Triangle Format.
+It was principally designed to store three-dimensional data from 3D scanners.

 Working with the PLY format isn't that much different from the other formats.
 You include the loader, provide a callback, and visualize the model.
 For this example, however, we're going to do something different.
 Instead of rendering the model as a mesh, we'll use the information from this model to create a particle system.
 The following screenshot shows this example: